Wildhoney/Dolly/README.md

 Therefore run the command `dolly Wildhoney` to clone all my repositories &ndash; substituting Wildhoney if you really must.

 By default `Dolly` will attempt to clone the repositories via the `ssh_url` property in the API response &ndash; however there may be cases where you wish to use a different URL &ndash; by specifying the `--property` parameter you can choose another property to use for the cloning: `dolly Wildhoney --property clone_url`.

+You may wish to clone the repositories of your organisation rather than user, in which case you can supply the `--organisation` option.